niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 | value  | value      |               | string, number, boolean, list (= array), or dictionary (= object) |
 | name   | key        |               | string                                                       |

- For a more formal and complete description of the JSON data structure see [http://www.json.org/](http://www.json.org).
+ For a more formal and more complete description of the JSON data structure see [http://www.json.org/](http://www.json.org).

-## 2.1.2 Acquiring ORACC JSON

-Each [ORACC][oracc] project has a `zip` file that contains a collection of JSON files, which provide data on lemmatizations, transliterations, catalog data, indexes, etc. The `zip` file can be found at `http://oracc.museum.upenn.edu/[PROJECT]/json/[PROJECT].zip`, where `[PROJECT]` is to be replaced with the project abbreviation (e.g. http://oracc.museum.upenn.edu/etcsri/json/etcsri.zip).
-For sub-projects the address is `http://oracc.museum.upenn.edu/[PROECT]/[SUBPROJECT]/json/[PROJECT]-[SUBPROJECT].zip` (e.g. http://oracc.museum.upenn.edu/cams/gkab/json/cams-gkab.zip).
-One may download these files by hand (simply type the address in your browser), or use the notebook [2_1_0_download_ORACC-JSON.ipynb](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_0_download_ORACC-JSON.ipynb).
-The notebook will create a directory `jsonzip` and copy the file to that directory - all further scripts will expect the `zip` files to reside in `jsonzip`.
-The same code is also available in the functions `make_dirs()` and `oracc_download()` in the `utils` module in the directory  `utils`.
-See the notebook [2_1_0_download_ORACC-JSON.ipynb](https://github.com/niekveldhuis/compass/blob/master/2_1_Data_Acquisition_ORACC/2_1_0_download_ORACC-JSON.ipynb) for instructions how to use the functions of the `utils` module.

-After downloading the JSON `zip` file you may unzip it to inspect its contents.
-Note, however, that the scripts will always read the data directly from the `zip` file.

 ## 2.1.3 Parsing JSON: catalogue.json

-Each [ORACC][oracc] JSON `zip` file includes a file named `catalogue.json`.
+Each [ORACC](http://oracc.org) JSON `zip` file includes a file named `catalogue.json`.
 Since the structure of `catalogue.json` is simple and there is relatively little depth in its hierarchy, it can be parsed in just a few lines.
 The example code assumes that the file `obmc.zip` is available in the directory `jsonzip`.
 You may download it at http://oracc.museum.upenn.edu/obmc/json/obmc.zip or use the notebook/utility referenced above.
 The comment lines (beginning with #) show the proper naming conventions for a sub-project.

 ```python
 import zipfile